 - The type of passport you hold and for how long it is valid

 - Where you intend to travel following your visit to Sweden

 - If you have a permit to enter the country you intend to travel to after your stay in Sweden

 With your application, you must enclose

-- two passport photographs in which you are looking straight ahead and which are not more than six months old
+- one passport photograph in which you are looking straight ahead and which are not more than six months old

 - an invitation – a letter – from the company or the organisation arranging the conference